Why does the changing temperature affect horses?

 How do I top up my horse's essential nutrients?

-A feed balancer containing all of the required vitamins and minerals alongside high-quality amino acids, such as our Pure Balance, should be included in horse’s feed to ensure they are receiving a fully balanced diet.
+A feed balancer containing all of the required vitamins and minerals alongside high-quality amino acids, such as Pure Balance, should be included in horse’s feed to ensure they are receiving a fully balanced diet.
+Alternatively, any feed from our core range already as our Premium Balancer included!
+Meaning your horse will be recieving everything they need.

 Does my horse need more calories when it gets cold?

-Consider all the contributing factors and the demands that we are putting on our horses at this time of year.
-It is no wonder that maintaining weight and condition with some horses can be a problem.
-You may need to move your horse onto a feed with a higher oil content such as Pure Condition; a fibre-based feed perfect for horses that may have dropped off in weight over winter.
+To address this increased energy demand, it’s important to adjust your horse’s diet during the colder months.
+If your horse is struggling to maintain condition, you may need to move your horse onto a feed with a higher oil content such as Pure Condition; a fibre-based feed perfect for horses that may have dropped off in weight over winter.

 Feeding horses in cold weather: boost calories, minimise fizz